Disruptive Pattern Camouflage Uniform: Naval (DPNU)

-Opposing Force – DPCU
+Opposing Force (DPCU)

-During the late 1990s a modified Auscam colour scheme was trialled to be used for OPFOR units during force vs force training exercises.
+During the early 1990s a modified DPCU colour scheme was trialled to be used for OPFOR units during force vs force training exercises.
 This pattern was in the same style as the standard DPCU but in tones of red and brown, supposedly resembling a "Russian" style pattern.
 Colours used were: dark brown, mid-brown, light brown and blood red, all on a tan background.

-It was used sparingly during several exercises but not issued widely due to the cost associated with fielding a separate uniform with only minor colour changes solely for use as an OPFOR uniform and as such was withdrawn from official service in 1998.
+It was used sparingly during several exercises but not issued widely due to the cost associated with fielding a separate uniform with only minor colour changes solely for use as an OPFOR uniform.
+Supplies had dried up by 1995 and the pattern was officially taken out of service in 1998.
+However, the pattern was briefly put back into production in 2007.

-OPFOR DPCU was found to be very effective in the red sands of some Australian deserts.
+OPFOR DPCU was found to be very effective in the red sands of the Australian desert.

-Air Force - GPU
+Air Force (GPU)

 A variant of the DPCU pattern was proposed for the Royal Australian Air Force as a General Purpose Uniform designated as the Air Force Disruptive Pattern Uniform (AFDPU).
 This experimental pattern was the same as the DPCU with a colour palette consisting of a light grey background with one of the brown colours replaced by dark grey.
 It was not adopted, however a new variant (called DPAFU – Disruptive Pattern Air Force Uniform) commenced user trials in late 2013 within the RAAF.
 This has adopted a more 'digi-cam' style, similar to that of the US, as opposed to the "hearts and bunnies" of the current DPCU format.

 In 2014 the RAAF announced the General Purpose Uniform will be issued to all members as the new working dress for non warlike environments.